Travelling Stone

 It was unlike most of the stones I gather from the sea and rivers.
 This stone was textured and rough, quite weathered and smooth in bits, it had a history, I could tell, there were many stories already within this stone.

 And I always wonder, where has this stone come from?
 How was it formed?
 What shape was it before it ended up in the river?
-Who else held this stone like I do know?
+Who else held this stone like I do now?
 What energy does it have?
 Lots of curiosity questions…

 So next stop was home to Gisborne and over the next couple of months, the stone would absorb a lot of rain and elements, taking in the East Coast air before embarking on it’s next journey to the Sunshine Coast Australia.